jumppad-labs/hclconfig/README.md

 Parsing is a two step approach, first the parser reads the HCL configuration from the supplied files, at this stage a graph is computed based on any references inside the configuration.
 For example given the following two resources.

-Step 1:
-When the first pass of the parser runs it will read `mydb_2` before `mydb_1`, marshaling each resource into a struct and calling the optional `Parse` method on that struct.
-At this point none of the interpolated properties like `resource.postgres.mydb_1.password` have a value as it is assumed that the referenced resources does not yet exist.
-At this point the parser replaces the interpolated value with a default value for the field.

 ```javascript
 resource "postgres" "mydb_2" {
   location = "localhost"